 Limitations do not differ from any established under the Medicaid State Plan with the exception of the following-

-(a) To be eligible for PCA services, PCA services must be included in the person’s person-centered ISP, and a person must be in receipt of a service authorization for EPD Waiver services as established by the receipt of a score of nine (9) or higher on the standardized assessment tool which equates to a nursing home level of care (or higher) including extensive assistance or total dependence with two or more ADLs.
+(a) To be eligible for PCA services, PCA services must be included in the person’s person-centered PCP, and a person must be in receipt of a service authorization for EPD Waiver services as established by the receipt of a score of nine (9) or higher on the standardized assessment tool which equates to a nursing home level of care (or higher) including extensive assistance or total dependence with two or more ADLs.

 b) PCA services under the waiver are limited to a total of sixteen (16) hours per day for seven days a week; and

-c) PCA services related to meal preparation shall be in accordance with the person’s dietary guidelines, including low sodium intake guidelines, or other restrictions, and also take into account any cultural/religious dietary preferences in accordance with the ISP.
+c) PCA services related to meal preparation shall be in accordance with the person’s dietary guidelines, including low sodium intake guidelines, or other restrictions, and also take into account any cultural/religious dietary preferences in accordance with the PCP.

 2) Payment shall be provided at an hourly rate established by DHCF.
 The unit of service is fifteen (15) minutes.
 Payment will be the reimbursed units determined by the service authorization and billed in accordance with the person-centered individual service plan.